 - Locate and read operator's guide.
 Improper ATV use can result in SE-VERE INJURY or DEATH.
-Follow all instructions and warnings. - Always wear ear protection. - Always use an approved helmet and protective gear. - Never use on public roads. - Never carry passengers on 1-up models and NEVER carry more than one passenger on 2-up models. - Never use with drugs or alcohol.
+Follow all instructions and warnings. - Always wear ear protection. - Always use an approved helmet and protective gear. - Never carry passengers on 1-up models and NEVER carry more than one passenger on 2-up models. - Never use with drugs or alcohol.